 Shared parking is a method that allows multiple uses to share one or more parking facility.
 The Village Shoppes of Coconut Creek proposes a mix of office, bank, retail and restaurants that have parking demands at different "peak" times of the day.
 Therefore, the amount of required parking is less than the combined requirements for each of the individual uses.
+The proposed site plan provides a blended parking ratio of 1 space for every 230252 square feet of gross building area of permitted uses in the PCD.
 This minimum parking ratio is maintained for all uses permitted by the PCD within the overall site plan.
 The development plan also includes 9' by 18' parking spaces that include a 2' overhang.
 By reducing the demand for parking through mixed-uses and shared parking and by reducing the size of the parking spaces, the applicant is able to improve the aesthetics of the Village Shoppes of Coconut Creek by providing 27% open space on the site.